JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/index.md

 * `solve!()` does not check that objective/gradient evaluation are preformed with a suitable FP format in the callback functions(see sections [Multi-Precision Evaluation and Vector Containers](#multi-precision-evaluation-and-vector-containers) and [Forbidden Evaluation](#forbidden-evaluations)).
 * `solve!()` does not ensure convergence if the user uses its own callback functions.
 * `solve!()`does not update objective/gradient values and precision outside the callback functions.
 See [Callback Functions: Expected Behavior](#callback-functions-expected-behavior) for proper callbacks implementation.
+* `solve!()` does not handle overflow that might occur when evaluation the objective/gradient in the callback functions.
+It is up to the user to make sure no overflowed value is returned by the callbacks.
+See [Implementation Examples](#implementation-examples) for dealing with overflow properly.
+* `solve!()` does not throw error/warning if evaluations in callback have failed.
+It is up to the user to handle that.

 ## Callback Functions Cheat Sheet